LennartOlsen/godsl/readme.md

 #GODSL
 _pronounced go diesel_

-###Made for model driven software development at SDU
+###Made for "Model Driven Software Development" at SDU

 **How To Run**